ashmitaserpuja/test/SOLUTION.md

 Skeleton loaders simulate loading UX and prevent layout shift.

 4. Styling
 Used inline styles for simplicity and clarity in a small project, avoiding the overhead of CSS modules or external frameworks.
-Could be replaced with Tailwind or styled-components for scalability.

 Testing
 Backend logic is fully unit-tested using Jest, focusing on: